TiBCLaG: Hybrid design approach for a trigger-induced bistable compliant laparoscopic grasper: Introduction

 Note that laparoscopic graspers also have several disadvantages.
 The operation of the instrument is more technical, less efficient, and causes more fatigue in the surgeon, mainly due to the nature of the surgery~\cite{Paper24, Paper4}.
 Studies have shown that the current design of laparoscopic graspers can lead to neuropraxia after such procedures~\cite{Paper15}.
 Since the laparoscopic grasper is the only means of physical interaction between the surgeon and the target organ, the force and haptic feedback it provides to the operator are critical.
 Sjoerdsma et al.~\cite{Paper11} indicated that such graspers can have mechanical efficiencies as low as 8\%, which implies that only 8\% of the applied force is used in grasping.
 Hence, the force required to operate the grasper and the force needed to hold the tissue cannot be easily differentiated, which can cause tissue trauma.
 Westebring-van der Putten et al.~\cite{Paper20} also showed that this poor force feedback can cause the tissue to slip out of the grasp of the instrument.
 Studies have also been conducted comparing inline and pistol grips in laparoscopic graspers~\cite{Paper1, Paper16}, but have not reached any definitive conclusions.
 Shakeshaft et al.~\cite{Paper17} demonstrated that curved edges on a compliant grasper can moderate the high pressure exerted on the tissue.
 At the same time, Marucci et al.~\cite{Paper3} highlighted the ability of compliant materials, such as silicone, to reduce peak tissue pressure.

-Traditional laparoscopic mechanisms rely on linkages, cams, springs, pulleys, belts, and so on to convert the motion of the surgeon's fingers to the grasping motion of the jaws~\cite{Paper21}.
+Traditional laparoscopic mechanisms, and even more complex graspers like the work of Bazman et al.~\cite{Paper33}, rely on linkages, cams, springs, pulleys, belts, and so on to convert the motion of the surgeon's fingers to the grasping motion of the jaws~\cite{Paper21}.
 The use of multiple parts creates the need for tight tolerancing during manufacturing and increased costs during manufacture and assembly.
 Sterilization is also tricky due to the sheer number of parts.
+Although an innovative laparoscopic instrument cleaner was presented by Robertson et al. \cite{robertson2025context}, the authors concluded that the significant operator training challenges involved may hinder its commercial and clinical application.
 This work presents a trigger-induced bistable compliant laparoscopic grasper mechanism as an alternative to the industry standard.
 Not only does the proposed solution help alleviate the difficulties of manufacturing, assembly, and sterilization, but the bistable design also applies a constant force to the grasped tissue without requiring user input, successfully preventing slipping.